akolbo/starter-theme/README.md

 Describes how it's pulled from the database.
 How the element(s) within a topic are iterated over or hard coded.

+### Motif Level - Div or Element that has no structural or content purpose, it's only there for style purposes.
+1. .motif
+1. .style

 ### Plural-Groupings/Collections Classes (always written after the Topic)
 1. .class-name.collection
 - Is a parent of a curated list of entries/posts.
-Singular class names precedes, such as *.business-objective* not *.business-objectives*.
-Including *.collection* perfects the plural nature of the elements children.
 - Most common class combo might be *.feature.collection*, *.business-objective.collection*, *.career-benefit.collection* .
-- The *collection* may contain multiple related or unrelated features like "Self-Driving, Costs Nothing, Prepares Your Taxes, Third Thursays and Weekends Off".
+- The *collection* may contain multiple related or unrelated features like "Self-Driving, Costs Nothing, Prepares Your Taxes, Third Thursdays and Weekends Off".
 - Usually these would come in a group of 3, but not necessarily.

-1. .class-name .set
-- Prefer the class *.collection* as *.set* is too vague.
-- References a selection all of the same type.

 1. .class-name.listings
 - The parent class of a list of entries/posts that are pulled from the database as a for-loop in an alphabetical, newest/oldest, etc. + number of entries.